Kristene Chapa and Chivas Sandage at Violet Andrews Park in May 2014 (photo: Vivian Felten)

-As of Thursday, one significant development is that GLAAD (Gay Lesbian Alliance Against Defamation) responded to our request for support—in a big way.
+As of Thursday, one significant development is that GLAAD (Gay Lesbian Alliance Against Defamation) responded to my request for support—in a big way.
 GLAAD’s Media Strategist, Alexandra Bolles, contacted me and we spoke at length.
 Shortly after that call, GLAAD had written, published, and promoted an article about Kristene’s medical fund and the book.
 On Friday, Alexandra and GLAAD’s Director of News, Ross Murray, provided intensive media training for us via conference call.
 They.
 Are.
 Amazing.

 On Saturday, KIII-TV interviewed me about the book and what it was like to visit the scene of the crime with Kristene just weeks before the alleged gunman was arrested.
 The station hopes to interview Kristene in Houston this week, where she’s participating in a rehabilitation program at TIRR Memorial Herman Rehabilitation and Research Hospital.